 British Columbia is a highly hospitable environment for visitors.
 Its road systems are modern and well marked, it has accommodations to suit every taste and budget, and its businesses are accustomed to serving clients from all over the world.
 Still, having some key travel information in advance can save time and increase the odds of a trouble-free trip.

-International visitors to Canada who are not US citizens must be in possession of a valid national passport and may also require a visa.
-Contact the nearest Canadian Consulate or Embassy for more information.
+International travellers to Canada who are not US citizens must be in possession of a valid national passport and may also require a visa.
+Contact the nearest Canadian Consulate or Embassy for more information, or learn more here.

 When travelling with children, carry each child's birth certificate.
 When only one parent is travelling with the child(ren), he or she should carry written permission from the other parent.
 Divorced parents who share custody should also carry copies of the legal custody documents.
 Adults who are not parents or guardians should have written permission from parents or guardians to supervise the children.

 Other Customs Information

 BC has several ports of entry.
 Major border crossings, including the Douglas (Peace Arch) crossing, are open 24 hours while others operate on a limited schedule.
 For more information, visit the Canada Border Services Agency website.

 Pleasure boats/private aircraft: Boaters must contact Canada Border Services Agency upon arrival at an approved reporting site.
 Private aircraft must contact Canada Border Services Agency between 2 and 48 hours prior to arrival and again upon arrival at an approved airport of entry.

 Personal: All goods must be declared.
 Persons aged 19 and over are entitled to bring into British Columbia: up to 50 cigars, 200 cigarettes, 200g/7oz of tobacco, and 1.14L/40oz of spirits or 1.5L/53oz of wine or 8.5L/288oz of beer or ale.